 0.8 x 7 = 5.6

-I may use www.mymaths.co.uk to set homework sometimes, however the children can use it anytime to practise something we have learnt or test to make sure they that they can remember.
+The children can use www.mymaths.co.uk to practise something we have learnt or test to make sure they that they can remember.

 Children well enough to be in school will be expected to participate in the activities.